 - 47% of shoppers expect immediate resolution of their issues

-These numbers have shown a colossal workload an ordinary customer service has to handle each festive season.
+These numbers have shown the colossal workload an ordinary customer service has to handle each festive season.
 Our article will give you a few tips and tricks on managing all the customers' inquiries stress-free.

 How to Prepare Your Holiday Customer Service

-Holidays are about joy and happiness, and you can't afford to ruin it for both your company and customers.
+Holidays are about joy and happiness, and you can't afford to ruin them for both your company and customers.
 It is not just like any other time of the year, so you have to adjust your business strategy to continue delivering exceptional and proactive customer service.
 You have to create a working plan for this very special season, taking into account last year's metrics and trends.
 Among the data you have to review are:

 How many tickets did you have last year?
 This information will help you understand whether you need to hire extra people to help you handle all the tickets.
 It is a very useful practice that some well-known brands like Amazon have implemented in their business strategy.
-Each year they hire about 2000 holiday season customer service reps to help them deliver the best customer experience .
+Each year they hire about 2000 holiday season customer service reps to help them deliver the best customer experience.

-What articles are the most viewed and searched during holiday seasons?
+What articles are the most viewed and searched during the holiday seasons?
 What are they about?
 Study your tickets to find out what bothers your customers during this time.
-Make sure that those articles are up to date, have all the necessary information your customers may need and are easily accessible on your FAQ page.
+Make sure that those articles are up to date, have all the necessary information your customers may need, and are easily accessible on your FAQ page.

 Of course, most customer services during the holidays try to offer their customers omnichannel support.
 However, this strategy might not be effective because customers' preferences might change during the festive season.
-Even those who prefer self-service to resolve their issues might become more comfortable dialing customer service during holidays rush.
+Even those who prefer self-service to resolve their issues might become more comfortable dialing customer service during the holidays rush.